milindchawre/MNIST-CNN-Pipeline/README.md

 ## Model Architecture

-The model uses a sophisticated CNN architecture with:
+The model uses a CNN architecture with:
 - Three convolutional blocks with feature refinement
 - 1x1 convolutions for channel-wise feature mixing
-- Residual connections for better gradient flow
+- Residual connection in the third block
 - Batch normalization and dropout for regularization
 - GELU activation functions
 - Parameter count under 25,000